Building with Passport

 Instantiate the decoder contract

 Instantiating a contract allows you to interact with a contract deployed on the blockhain as if it were a Javascript object.
 This requires you to pass the contract ABI (application Binary Interface) and the address on the blockchain where the contract is deployed.
 The contract ABI can usually be found by querying the contract address on a block explorer, or alternatively it is usually available on a project's Github if the project is open source.
-The Gitcoin decoder contract ABI can be found on both block explorers and the Gitcoin Github (opens in a new tab).
+The Passport decoder contract ABI can be found on both block explorers and the Passport Github (opens in a new tab).

 var Contract = require('web3-eth-contract');